Grant Stott: 2010s

 Having focused on his radio career and regular pantomime appearances during the 2010's, Stott returned to a regular television role in 2021, playing Sam Spiller in the BBC Scotland soap opera River City.

+In August 2022 Stott stepped down from the Afternoon Show to continue in his role as Sam Spiller in "River City" but “Grant Stott's Vinyl Collective” remains in its regular Friday night slot on BBC Radio Scotland at 6pm, Stott presented a one-off special on BBC Scotland - River City: 20 Year Celebration in September 2022.

 Stage credits

 Pantomimes

-Stott is also known for his yearly pantomimes at the King's Theatre in Edinburgh.
+Stott is known for his yearly pantomimes at the King's Theatre in Edinburgh.
 In 2006, he starred alongside Allan Stewart and Andy Gray in a production of Cinderella.
 Appearances include: